sasagawa888/eisl/documents/PARA2.md

 - (dp-let forms body): Distributed parallel version of the let syntax.

+- (dp-call fun a0 a1 ... an): Distributed parallel version of the call syntax.

+- (dp-exec a0 a1 ... an): Distributed parallel version of progn

+- (dp-part opt a0 a1 ... an): Sidtributed paralle version partial-execution.

 - (dp-transfer fn): Transfers file fn to all child machines from the parent machine.

 - (dp-compile fn): Compiles file fn on both parent and child machines.